 - 1. In Enhanced Forestry Zones, for the purposes of FPPR s.12.4(1), as a Strategy, to increase the short-term availability of timber, a cutblock may be larger than 40 ha, provided that the Holder conducts Primary Forest Activities in a manner consistent with: - a.
 A Retention Silvicultural System; and - b.
 Practice recommendations prescribed in the applicable Hydrologic Evaluation. - 2.
-In Enhanced Forest Management Zones, for the purposes of FPPR s.12.4(2), as a Strategy, each Holder must not harvest timber on a New Cutblock, unless: - a.
+In Enhanced Forest Management Zones, for the purposes of FPPR s.12.4(2), as a Strategy, each Holder must not harvest timber on a New Cutblock, unless:

+- a.
 All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in s.3 of this Strategy; or - b.
 The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in s.1 of this Strategy. - 3.
 For the purposes of s.2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
-At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 1.3 m and - Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
-Is stocked with at least 500 trees per ha of a commercially valuable species;
+At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 1.3 m and - i.
+Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
+Is stocked with at least 500 trees per ha of a commercially valuable species.

-or

-- b.
-The part of the net area to be reforest of the existing cutblock that is closest to the new cutblock - Must be at least half of the net area to be reforested; - ii.
-Is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 1.3 m; and - iii.
-Is stocked - In accordance with the applicable stocking standards for that cutblock; or - II.
-With at least 500 trees per ha of a commercially valuable species.